 CHAN/MIX.
 First push brings up the Channel menu, second push the Mix to menu, third push returns to the meter screen.
-In the Channel menu, the encoder is used to select the input and output to be set, then the function to be set.
-These are Settings, Parametric EQ and Low Cut.

 The Mix to menu gives access to the whole submix functionality, mix destination and source.
 A source can be modified in mix level and panorama.